gracelang/language/spec.md

 A module is typically defined in a single Grace file.
-The text of the file is treated as the body of an object constructor, so it may contain any declarations and executable code.
-When a module is loaded, its code is executed, resulting in a _module object_.
+The text of the file is treated as the body of an object constructor, so it may contain both declarations and executable code.
+When a module is loaded, this object constructor is *executed*, resulting in a _module object_.

+Modules may begin with one or more `import` _moduleName_ `as` _nickname_ statements.
+_moduleName_ is a [string literal](String Literals) that identifies the module to be imported in an implementation-dependent manner; for example, moduleName may be a file path.
-Modules may begin with one or more `import "module" as nickname` statements, naming a module to be imported and giving a _nickname_ that can be used to refer to the module object in the rest of the importing module.
-Because modules are just objects, public declarations at the top level of imported modules are requested simply by requesting a method on the module's nickname.
+_nickname_ is Grace identifier used to refer to the imported module object in the rest of the importing module.
+Because modules are just objects, public declarations at the top level of imported modules are accessed by requesting a method on the module's nickname.

 Grace programs may be executed by choosing one module as an entry point to run in the operating system.
 Grace will the load and initialise all transitively imported modules in depth-first order, thus executing the "main" module _last_, after all its dependencies are loaded.
-Each individual module is loaded only once, the first time it is reached: importing the same module name again results in the same module object.
+Each individual module is loaded just once, the first time it is reached: importing the same _moduleName_ again results in the same module object.

 Circular module dependencies are errors.